Soft Rum Raisin Buns: A Bread Machine Recipe

 • Lightly cover pans with a tea towel and allow the dough to rise until almost double.

-• Bake in an oven preheated to 375˚F for 10-12 minutes.
-Allow to rest for 5 minutes.
-Remove rolls from the pan and allow them to cool on a rack unless you want to eat them right away.
+• Bake in an oven preheated to 375˚F (190˚C) for 10-12 minutes or until the internal temperature reaches 190kF (88˚C).
+Remove rolls from the oven and allow to rest for 5 minutes.
+Remove rolls from the pan and allow them to cool on a rack unless you want to eat them immediately.

 Icing: